Who We Are

 The Lake County Fair Association shall also host and promote various events throughout the year that will aid in sustaining the Fair Association.
 It will use its own Board Members, as well as volunteers from community organizations, and individuals to make up the necessary manpower and expertise that is needed to insure the Fair Association fulfills its mission.

-The volunteer Fair Board oversees the planning and execution of the annual Lake County Fair.
-Fair board members are elected by the LCFA members to serve three year terms.
-The board meets twice a month throughout the entire year and oversees committees such as livestock, entertainment, site operations, ticketing, parking, competitions, marketing and volunteers.
+The volunteer Board of Directors oversees the planning and execution of the annual Lake County Fair and the maintenance and operations of the fairgrounds.
+Board members are elected by the LCFA members to serve three year terms.
+The board meets regularly throughout the year and oversees committees such as livestock, entertainment, site operations, ticketing, parking, competitions, marketing and volunteers.

 |Vice-President||Rich Gelden||Bristol, WI|